Reno Air Races

-The Reno Air Races, officially known as the STIHL National Championship Air Races from 2016, is a multi-day event tailored to the aviation community that takes place each September at the Reno Stead Airport a few miles north of Reno, Nevada.
-Air racing is billed as "the world's fastest motor sport" and Reno is one of the few remaining venues.
+The Reno Air Races, or Roswell Air Races, officially known as the National Championship Air Races, are a multi-day event tailored to the aviation community that took place each September at the Reno Stead Airport a few miles north of Reno, Nevada, with the last races held in 2023.
+The Reno Air Racing Association plans to resume racing at a new venue in Roswell, 2025.
+Air racing is billed as "the world's fastest motor sport" and Reno was one of the few remaining venues.
 The event includes races in six classes and demonstrations by airshow pilots.

 History

-Begun in 1964, the Reno Air Races feature multi-lap, multi-aircraft races among extremely high performance aircraft on closed ovoid courses which range between about 3 mi (Biplanes and Formula One) and about 8 mi (Jet, Unlimited) in length per lap.
+Beginning in 1964, the Reno Air Races feature multi-lap, multi-aircraft races among extremely high performance aircraft on closed ovoid courses which range between about 3 mi (Biplanes and Formula One) and about 8 mi (Jet, Unlimited) in length per lap.
 The chief organizer is the Reno Air Racing Association (RARA).

 The first Reno air races, in 1964 and 1965, were organized by World War II veteran Bill Stead.
 They took place at Sky Ranch airfield, a dirt strip barely 2000 ft long, which was located in present-day Spanish Springs.
 After Stead Air Force Base (20 miles to the west, and named in honor of Bill's brother, Croston Stead) was closed in 1966, that field was turned over for public use, and the races have been held there since then.

 Aircraft in the Unlimited class, which consists almost entirely of modified and stock World War II fighters, routinely reach speeds in excess of 400 miles per hour.
 In 2003, Skip Holm piloted Terry Bland's modified P-51D Mustang, Dago Red, and reached an all-time Unlimited class speed record of 507.105 mph in a six-lap race around the 8 1/2-mile course.
 The recently added Sport Class racers, mostly homebuilt aircraft, are reaching speeds in excess of 400 mph.
 In 2009, Curt Brown set a record of 543.568 mph in his jet-engine L-29 Viper.

 The Reno Air Races include two and a half days of qualifying, followed by four and a half days of multi-aircraft heat racing, culminating in the Unlimited Class Gold Race on Sunday afternoon.
 The event also features civil airshow acts and military flight demonstrations between races, plus vendor areas and a large civil and military static aircraft display.

+In 2001 the remainder of the event was cancelled because of the grounding of US aviation following the attacks on 11 September.
 The COVID-19 pandemic in 2020 caused the 57th annual race to be cancelled and deferred to 2021.
-In 2001 the remainder of the event was cancelled because of the grounding of US aviation following the attacks on 11 September.

-The 2023 air races will be the last ones held in Reno.
+The 2023 air races were the last race held in Reno.
+Following a nationwide search to locate a new home, the Reno Air Racing Association moved the location of the 2025 air races to Roswell, New Mexico.